Early prime time: Northern California tests

 The West Coast stations renewed their push for early prime in 1991.
 KCRA general manager John Kueneke described installing a 10 p.m. newscast as his station's top priority for the year.
 In July, NBC approved KCRA to begin early prime scheduling as a 8 1/2-month trial beginning September 16, 1991; the station also agreed to compensate NBC if ratings for network shows declined in the form of reduced compensation payments.
-KCRA concurrently filed for a waiver of the Prime Time Access Rule (PTAR), an FCC guideline that prevented more than three hours of network programming from airing in the period from 7 to 11 pm, so that it could move The Tonight Show Starring Johnny Carson to 10:35 pm; the commission granted this on August 29.
+KCRA concurrently filed for a waiver of the Prime Time Access Rule (PTAR), an FCC guideline that prevented more than three hours of network programming from airing in the period from 7 to 11 p.m., so that it could move The Tonight Show Starring Johnny Carson to 10:35 p.m.; the commission granted this on August 29.
 For KCRA, the November 1991 sweeps period bore out the strategy; the station was competitive against syndicated programming in the 7 p.m. hour, and its news at 10 attracted more viewers than the 11 p.m. newscasts in the market.
 Additionally, NBC's late night programs—The Tonight Show and Saturday Night Live—saw ratings increases.
 The switch to early prime in Sacramento affected KRBK, which aired 9 and 9:30 p.m. newscasts, more than the 10 p.m. news on KTXL.

 The studios of KPIX in San Francisco.
 KPIX used early prime time from February 1992 to September 1998.

 The KCRA approval was expected to start a domino effect of stations being allowed to test early prime.
 KPIX began analyzing the prospects of an early prime switch, even as CBS president Howard Stringer generally resisted the idea.
 KPIX continued to talk with the network and was approved in December to switch to early prime beginning in February 1992.
 Days later, KRON received similar approval from NBC.
 Other potential rationales for KRON and KPIX to switch were cited in the press.
 Bill Mann called the lifestyle argument a "smokescreen": he believed that the stations would earn more money selling all of the local advertising time in the 10 p.m. newscasts than the limited local ad time in network programming.
 Ron Miller of The Mercury News retrospectively noted that stations envied the news ratings of San Francisco–market station KTVU, whose 10 p.m. newscast was the Bay Area ratings leader.